therealmacjeezy/JamfProUploadPage_v1/README.md

 This page was created to allow jamf admins the access they need to upload packages and scripts to the JSS, without having to give them full access to Jamf Admin.

-Besides being able to upload new scripts and packages, your admins will also have the ability to download any script that is being used in your JSS *(With the option to add a filter if needed)*, make any edits to that script, then reupload it to the JSS.
+Besides being able to upload new scripts, packages and profiles, your admins will also have the ability to download any script that is being used in your JSS *(With the option to add a filter if needed)*, make any edits to that script, then reupload it to the JSS.
 This allows for any changes to be made on the most up to date version.

 **[Jamf Pro Upload Page Example](http://macjeezy.com/JamfProUploads/)**